snekit-com/snekit-com/src/tech-fluency.md

       ]
     },
     {
-      question: "How clear is your team on data privacy regulations affecting your organization?",
+      question: "How clear is your team on data privacy regulations affecting your organisation?",
       options: [
         { text: "Not at all clear", score: 0 },
         { text: "Slightly clear", score: 2 },